Логотип Центра

 Sudden Cardiac Death (SCD)

-Sudden cardiac death is a non-violent death that occurs due to cardiac causes within 1 hour of symptom onset.
+Sudden cardiac death (SCD) is a non-traumatic death caused by cardiac reasons that occurs within one hour from the onset of symptoms.

 Causes of the Disease

-Causes of SCD may include coronary syndromes, cardiomyopathies (hypertrophic cardiomyopathy, dilated cardiomyopathy, arrhythmogenic right ventricular dysplasia), myocarditis, aortic dissection, inherited channelopathies (Brugada syndrome, long QT syndrome, short QT syndrome, catecholaminergic polymorphic ventricular tachycardia), and heart defects.
+Causes of sudden cardiac death include acute coronary syndromes, cardiomyopathies (hypertrophic cardiomyopathy, dilated cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy), myocarditis, aortic dissection, inherited channelopathies (Brugada syndrome, long QT syndrome, short QT syndrome, catecholaminergic polymorphic ventricular tachycardia), and congenital or acquired heart defects.

-The most common immediate cause of circulatory arrest is the development of ventricular rhythm disturbances – ventricular tachycardia and ventricular fibrillation, less frequently – bradyarrhythmia and electromechanical dissociation.
+The most common immediate cause of cardiac arrest is the development of malignant ventricular arrhythmias — ventricular tachycardia and ventricular fibrillation.
+Less commonly, cardiac arrest may result from bradyarrhythmias or electromechanical dissociation.

-Sudden cardiac death accounts for 1/4 of all deaths from cardiovascular diseases.
+Sudden cardiac death accounts for approximately 25% of all cardiovascular deaths.

-Patients who survive cardiac arrest (after successful resuscitation) require comprehensive examination, including echocardiography, prolonged ECG monitoring, coronary angiography, cardiac MRI, genetic testing, and examination of relatives.
+Patients who survive cardiac arrest (after successful resuscitation) require a comprehensive diagnostic evaluation, including echocardiography, long-term ECG monitoring, coronary angiography, cardiac MRI, genetic testing, and screening of close relatives.

-A cardioverter-defibrillator is a device with all the functions of a traditional pacemaker, supplemented by the ability to automatically recognize life-threatening arrhythmia and eliminate it by antitachycardia pacing or delivering a life-saving shock (defibrillation).
+A cardioverter-defibrillator is a device that combines all the functions of a conventional pacemaker with the ability to automatically detect life-threatening arrhythmias and terminate them using antitachycardia pacing or a life-saving electrical shock (defibrillation).

-Radiofrequency ablation may be used in patients with implanted devices to prevent defibrillator activation.
+Radiofrequency catheter ablation may be used in selected patients with implanted devices to reduce the frequency of ventricular arrhythmias and prevent inappropriate or frequent ICD shocks.